 The implicit curriculum refers to the learning environment in which the explicit curriculum is presented.
 It is composed of the following elements: the program's commitment to diversity; admissions policies and procedures; advisement, retention, and termination policies; student participation in governance; faculty; administrative structure; and resources.
 The implicit curriculum is manifested through policies that are fair and transparent in substance and implementation, the qualifications of the faculty, and the adequacy and fair distribution of resources.
 The culture of human interchange; the spirit of inquiry; the support for difference and diversity; and the values and priorities in the educational environment, including the field setting, inform the student's learning and development.
 The implicit curriculum is as important as the explicit curriculum in shaping the professional character and competence of the program's graduates.
-Heightened awareness of the importance of the profession and the mission, goals, and context of the program.
+Heightened awareness of the importance of the implicit curriculum promotes an educational culture that is congruent with the values of the profession and the mission, goals, and context of the program.